lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ### Handling Fetches

+So far our service worker has a fleshed-out `install` handler, but doesn't _do_ anything beyond that.
 The magic of our service worker is really going to happen when **fetch events** are triggered.
 We can _respond to_ fetches in different ways to improve performance or provide offline capabilities.

 Whenever a browser wants to _fetch_ an asset that is within the _scope_ of this service worker, we can hear about it by, yep, adding an `eventListener` in `serviceWorker.js`:

 ```
 self.addEventListener('fetch', event => {
-  // ... do something useful?
+  // ...
+Perhaps respond to this fetch in a useful way?
 });
 ```

+Again, _every_ fetch that falls within this service worker's scope (i.e. path) will trigger this event—HTML pages, scripts, images, CSS, you name it.
+We can selectively handle the way the browser responds to any of those fetches.

-#### Should we handle this fetch?
+### Should we handle this fetch?

-When a `fetch` event occurs for an asset, the first thing I want to determine is whether this service worker should handle responding to this request.
+When a `fetch` event occurs for an asset, the first thing I want to determine is whether this service worker should handle responding to this fetch.
 Otherwise, it should do nothing and let the browser assert its default behavior.

 We'll end up with basic logic like this in `serviceWorker.js`:

 ```
-shouldHandleFetch(event, config)
+shouldHandleFetch(event, config) // I'll explain config shortly
   .then(event => onFetch(event, config))
   .catch(reason =>
     console.log(`I am not going to handle this fetch because ${reason}`)
 );
 ```

-I wrote a `shouldHandleFetch` function to assess a given request and _resolve_ or _reject_ its returned `Promise`.
+I wrote a `shouldHandleFetch` function to assess a given request and return a Promise that _resolves_, meaning yes, let's go ahead and do something specific for this fetch, or _rejects_, meaning no, I don't want to handle this specially, let the browser do its own thing.
 In `serviceWorker.js`:

 ```
 function shouldHandleFetch (event, opts) {